Skip to main content

 Monkey Business Images / Shutterstock

 The relationship between a parent and their baby is complex and beautiful.
 While cuddling, your baby can actually hear your heartbeat, and your presence is soothing.
 Babies also smell your scent when you hold them, making them feel safer.

-When babies are under 4 months old, they’re still getting used to life outside the womb.
+When babies are under four months old, they’re still getting used to life outside the womb.
 The new surroundings can be scary and unfamiliar.

-It’ll take time for them to become accustomed to this new environment, and when parents hold their babies, they feel warm and safe, just like in the womb.
-However, this comforting and cozy time can turn into a problem if new parents aren’t careful.
+It takes time for them to become accustomed to this new environment.
+When parents hold their babies, they feel warm and safe, just like in the womb.
+While this is a wonderful time for parents and baby, this comforting and cozy bonding can turn into a problem if new parents aren’t careful.

 Mother holding sleeping baby